demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

 > We need to make sure that this webpart should be the last item in the `choose` list as the path `/%s` matches every path that has this pattern.

 To test drive this new feature, run the application and view the user profile as an anonymous user.
-Then singup some new users (make sure you verify their email id) and then login and view other users profile.
+Then signup some new users (make sure you verify their email id) and then log in and see other users profile.

-> We haven't added logout yet.
-So, to login as a new user either clear the cookies in the brower or restart your browser.
+> We haven't added the log out yet.
+So, to log in as a new user either clear the cookies in the browser or restart your browser.

 ### Adding User Feed

 The next UI Component that we need to implement is the tweet feed of the user.
-Unlike the user feed that we implement in the pevious post, here we are just going to fetch his/her tweets and going to show as a history.
+Unlike the user feed that we added in the previous post, here we are just going to fetch his/her tweets and going to show as a history.

 To enable it we have to pass the GetStream.io's configuration and user details to the client side.
 Let's add them as properties in the `UserProfileViewModel`.